ecesari/UptimeRobot/README.md

 ![Details](https://i.ibb.co/PD8vd9B/Monitor-Details.jpg)

+# Installation
+You can easily install and run this app by following these instructions.
+- Clone the repository
+- Using package manager console or powershell enter Update-Database command to create the database

+	  Update-Database

+- Run the project
+- Register
+- Add your monitors!

 # Technologies and Dependencies
 The project is written in **C#** with **.Net Core.**
 The database is managed with **Entity Framework Core**